Common Questions About Post

 A refined grain (like classic white bread) has only one of the three parts, the endosperm.
 Refined flour begins from whole grains, but when the grains are refined to remove the bran and germ, most of the nutrition is also removed.

 Nutritionists recommend eating 3 or more servings of whole grain foods per day (about 16 grams whole grains per serving or at least 48 grams per day).
 Many Post products are a great source of whole grain (see each product’s nutritional information for more details).

 - What Post products are gluten-free?

-Currently, the following products are gluten-free: Fruity Pebbles, Cocoa Pebbles, and Fruity Pebbles Treats and Honey Bunches of Oats Chocolate.
+Currently, the following products are gluten-free: Fruity Pebbles, Cocoa Pebbles, Fruity Pebbles Treats and Honey Bunches of Oats Chocolate.

 - Are any of your products kosher or pareve?

 All Post products are kosher, with the exception of Fruity Pebbles Treats and Cocoa Pebbles Treats.

 - Do you have products that are suitable for people with diabetes?

 Post offers many nutritious cereals that can be part of a healthful meal plan.
 A Registered Dietitian (RD) or Certified Diabetes Educator (CDE) can help show you how to include Post cereals as part of an individualized meal plan that’s right for you.